F5Networks/f5-cloud-libs/USAGE.md

           --big-iq-user <user>                               BIG-IQ admin user name
           --big-iq-password <password>                       BIG-IQ admin user password.
           --big-iq-password-uri <password_uri>               URI (file, http(s), arn) to location that contains BIG-IQ admin user password.
 Use this or --big-iq-password.
+          --big-iq-password-encrypted                        Indicates that the BIG-IQ password is encrypted.
           --license-pool-name <pool_name>                    Name of BIG-IQ license pool.
           --big-ip-mgmt-address <big_ip_address>             IP address or FQDN of BIG-IP management port.
 Use this if BIG-IP reports an address not reachable from BIG-IQ.
           --big-ip-mgmt-port <big_ip_port>                   Port for the management address.
 Use this if the BIG-IP is not reachable from BIG-IQ via the port used in --port